 Name:

 Address:

 Telephone: E-mail Address:

-and may be used by the closed meeting s collected under the authority of section 239.1 of the Municipal Act, 200 g investigator to carry out an investigation under the statute.
-01
+s collected under the authority of section 239.1 of the Municipal Act, 2001 g investigator to carry out an investigation under the statute.

 Name of Municipality, Local Board or Comm ittee:

 Date of Closed Meeting(s):

 Reasons:

-Note: Please provide detailed information relevant to establish reasonable and probable grout nt to the subject matter, background and reasons for your request suffic nds for an investigation.
-Additional page(s) may be used if required. vient
+nt to the subject matter, background and reasons for your request sufficient nds for an investigation.
+Additional page(s) may be used if required.

 Signature: Date:

-THE CORPORATION OF THE TOWN OF COBOURG

 COMMITTEE OF THE WHOLE STAFF REPORT

 TO: Members of Council

-FROM: Glenn McGlashon, MCIP, RPP Director - Planning & Development Division
+FROM: Glenn McGlashon, MCIP, RPP

+Director - Planning & Development Division

 DATE OF MEETING: November 16, 2020

-REPORT TITLE/SUBJECT: Town of Cobourg Affordable & Rental Housing Community Improvement Plan (CIP)
+REPORT TITLE/SUBJECT: Town of Cobourg Affordable & Rental Housing

+Community Improvement Plan (CIP)

 DATE OF REPORT: November 5, 2020